The GM3SEK mains filter

 Wire guides for moxon or cobweb

 I have had a few emails now from people asking for STL files to print themselves some of the wire guides I have used on my disguised cobweb or my 20m wire moxon.
+So I have uploaded 3D printed wire guides for moxon or cobweb antennas in various different sizes for free download.

 They are designed for M3 machine screws and I recommend using nyloc nuts so they can be nipped up enough to grip without over tightening.